bochaco/safe-coins-wallet/README.md

 ## The SAFE Altcoins

-In the same way that the `safecoin` is expected to be just a `MutableData` on the SAFE Network with a specific tag type reserved for it (i.e. no application will be able to create a MutableData with this tag type but the network itself when rewarding farmers), altcoins on the SAFE Network can also be implemented by creating MutableData's with a predefined tag type, and a mechanism for their supply.
+In the same way that the `safecoin` is expected to be just a `MutableData` on the SAFE Network with a specific type tag reserved for it (i.e. no application will be able to create a MutableData with this type tag but the network itself when rewarding farmers), altcoins on the SAFE Network can also be implemented by creating MutableData's with a predefined type tag, and a mechanism for their supply.
 There are several proposals for how altcoins can be implemented and mined/minted on the SAFE Network.
 Just as an example, a proposal and good discussion can be found in [this thread on the SAFE Network forum](https://safenetforum.org/t/on-creating-safe-alt-coins/7192?u=bochaco).

 ## The `ThanksCoins`